2008-09: William Karlsson skated in 33 games for the Arlanda Wings U18 team and scored 10 goals with 18 assists and 19 PMs.

 2011-12: Karlsson was the second-leading scorer for Vasteras in Sweden's AllSvenskan (second league), trailing only former Yale star Broc Little, and played for gold medal-winning Sweden at the 2012 U20 World Junior Championship.
 He scored 12 goals with a team-high 33 assists and was plus-25 with 6 penalty minutes.
 Vasteras finished fourth in AllSvenskan during the regular season.
 In the four-team pre-Kval series, Karlsson scored 1 goal with 1 assist and was plus-one in six games.
 Vasteras finished fourth – failing to earn a chance for elevation to the Elitserien.
 In six games for Sweden at the WJC he was an even plus/minus with 1 goal and 1 assist.

-Karlsson is one of three very well-rounded Swedes in the Ducks system.
-His speedy, two-way game should prove suitable to the North American game as soon as he gains some more strength.
+Karlsson has a speedy, two-way game that should prove suitable to the North American game as soon as he gains some more strength.
 Not only is he quick, he is also shifty and capable of making plays in traffic.
-Karlsson was outstanding for the Swedes in their sprint to gold at the World Juniors.
+Karlsson was outstanding for the Swedes in their sprint to gold at the World Juniors in 2011-12.